PoW vs PoS: Introduction

 A validator is a proof of stake network node that handles transactions, stores data, and adds new blocks to the blockchain.

-2. Can the proof of stake be hacked?
+2. Can hackers breach proof of stake?

 3. Is PoW more profitable than PoS?